tetrateio/training/modules/install/istio/README.md

 There were a lot of things deployed there so we will break down the important parts and verify that they installed successfully.

 Istio extends Kubernetes using Custom Resource Definitions (CRDs).
 These enable Kubernetes to store configuration for Istio routing, security and telemetry.
 Let’s verify they were successfully added.
-Note, this is an abbreviated list covering the more frequently used CRDs, yours will contain a few more.

 ```shell
 $ kubectl get crds | grep istio